pesaply/freemyinternet_rails_template/README.md

-# #FreeMyInternet Template
+# #FreeMyInternet Rails Template

 ## About the #FreeMyInternet Template

 Your very own blacked out website, ready to download and deploy.
+Created using Ruby on Rails, deployable with Heroku.

+## How to Get Your Own Blacked Out Website

+Clone this git repository

   	git clone git@github.com:cykhoo/freemyinternet.git

+go into the new app directory

   	cd freemyinternet

+create a new app on Heroku

   	heroku create

+push the app to Heroku

   	git push heroku master

-Enjoy!
+launch your new website

+  	heroku open

+Enjoy your new pre-blacked out website!

+## Example Website

+To see an example of a website generated using this repository, please visit [freethepress.herokuapp.com] (http://freethepress.herokuapp.com)

+## List your New Website on the Blackout List

+A list of blacked out websites may be found on the [FreeMyInternet website] (http://www.freemyinternet.com/participating-partners.html)

+Register your website by filling out the form [here] (https://docs.google.com/forms/d/1Z2EOIIcm8wm_21TmcpyBBCvkvOV2_poY96kaC_fc8zY/viewform)

 ## Contact
 Comments, patches, Git pull requests and bug reports are welcome.

-## Contributing
-Please follow these steps if you want to send a patch or a GitHub pull request:

-1. Fork the cykhoo/patentscope repository
-2. Create branch for your feature addition or bug fix
-3. Make sure you add tests for your changes and that they all pass with 'rake test'
-4. Don't change files that you don't own, like the gemspec and version.rb
-5. Commit your changes.
-Please make sure you use one commit for every change or every fix you make.
-6. Push to the branch
-7. Open an Issue on GitHub referencing your branch and send a pull request

-Please do not push to `master` on your fork.
-Using a feature/bugfix branch will make everyone’s life easier.

 ## License